scalafx/scalafx-ensemble/README.md

 This project is in a "stable" pre-release state, the main missing future planned for the first release is support for building native executables.

-> This project is currently maintained by JUGChennai, once it get shape, will be moved to ScalaFX repo.

 Mailing list